english-blog/english-blog.github.io/_posts/2021-03-02-will-you-have-more-time-with-me.md

 **Aradhana (daughter):** Will you have more time with me? (crying)
 **Premkumar (dad):** ...

 I didn't know what to say.
 My world froze.
 Trembling words and tearful eyes.
 Am I happy or sad or confused?
-Or all of them together?.
+Or all of them together?
 I don't know.
 With mixed emotions, I said,

 **Premkumar (dad):** Ara, I promise I'll be there for you, as long as I am alive.
 I love you.